-If a candle hasn't burned the required time, relight it without a Brachah, (except on Shabbos), from the Shamash or a new light.
-You can't light any Chanukah candles from each other.
+If a candle hasn't burned the required time, relight it without a Brochoh (except on Shabbos).
+If the Shamash goes out, you can't relight it from the Chanukah candles (nor can you light any candles from each other).

-Women have the custom not to work while the candles are lit.
+Women have the custom not to work while the candles burn.
 After the minimum time, they may do work, but not in full view of the lights.

-Let the Chanukah candles burn themselves out.
+Let the Chanukah candles burn out themselves.